Aditisp/React-Todo/README.md

 # Todo-Application-Using-React
-This application is made using React and json.
+This application is made using React.
-TO run this project use the command "npm run start:dev".
+To run this project use the command "npm run start:dev".